NBA Rumors: Suns Could Acquire Jrue Holiday For Warren, Jackson, Okobo, And Draft Pick, Per ‘Bleacher Report’

 — Sean Deveney (@SeanDeveney) April 22, 2019

-As for Okobo, who averaged 5.7 points and 2.4 assists in his rookie season in 2018-19, per Basketball-Reference, Bleacher Report‘s Buckley described him as a “longer-term play” as a former second-round pick.
-He added that the Suns’ 2020 first-round pick, if it gets packaged along with Warren, Jackson, and Okobo, could pay off for the Pelicans as well, due to the “stronger” rookie crop expected to be available in next year’s draft.
+As for Okobo, who averaged 5.7 points and 2.4 assists in his rookie season in 2018-19, per Basketball-Reference, Bleacher Report’s Buckley described him as a “longer-term play” as a former second-round pick.
+He added that the Suns’ 2020 first-round pick, if it gets packaged along with Warren, Jackson, and Okobo, could pay off for the Pelicans as well due to the “stronger” rookie crop expected to be available in next year’s draft.

 The above trade scenario, much like all the others that Buckley brought up in his article, is just hypothetical.
 But as the Bleacher Report contributor suggested, the Suns might not be the only team that could benefit if the New Orleans Pelicans start accepting offers for Jrue Holiday.
 The Orlando Magic were also suggested as a potential destination for Holiday, as the team is in need of additional “shot creation and tighter defense” at the point guard position, both of which Holiday could address.
 According to Buckley, the Magic could offer a package including former lottery draft picks Markelle Fultz and Mo Bamba, veteran center Timofey Mozgov, and their 2019 first-round draft pick if they decide to acquire the Pelicans backcourt star.